-- estimate the total expenditure for electricity for households where the residence is owned, using the method described above; - b) estimate the number of owned households by adding the final weights for all records with a positive response to the question "As at December 31, 2001, was your house: 'Owned mortgage-free by your household' or 'Owned with one or more mortgages by your household"; and then, - c) divide the estimate obtained in a) by the one calculated in b).

-Note: Because average expenditures are being estimated, "part-year" households must first be excluded from calculations (for further details, see Section 4.3.1, Important Note to Users about Full and Part-year Households).
+- a) estimate the total expenditure for electricity for households where the residence is owned, using the method described above; - b) estimate the number of owned households by adding the final weights for all records with a positive response to the question "As at December 31, 2002, was your house: 'Owned mortgage-free by your household' or 'Owned with one or more mortgages by your household"; and then, - c) divide the estimate obtained in a) by the one calculated in b). - Note: Because average expenditures are being estimated, "part-year" households must first be excluded from calculations (for further details, see Section 3.3.1, Important note to users about full and part-year households).

-4.3.5 Guidelines for Statistical Analysis
+3.3.5 Guidelines for statistical analysis